vre-hub/vre/containers/rucio-client/README.md

-## Automatised build of the rucio-client container
+## VRE rucio-client container

-This repository contains the Dockerfile for the Rucio client enabled for the [ESCAPE](https://projectescape.eu/) VO, used to authenticate users to the VRE.
+This directory contains the Dockerfile for the Rucio client enabled for the [ESCAPE](https://projectescape.eu/) VO, used to authenticate users to the VRE.

 Please refer to the official [Rucio  clients repo](https://github.com/rucio/containers/tree/master/clients) for more information.

 ## Rucio-clients version change

-Change the version in the Dockerfile's `BASETAG`.
+This container depends on the `vre-base-ops` container, which in turn depends on the `rucio/rucio-server:release-1.30.0`.
+Therefore, to change the version of the rucio-client, please change the `vre-base-ops` container first.

 ## Run with X.509 authentication